Shears Clipper Blades Scissors

-Authorized Distributor of Shark Fin & Kenchii Shears
+Authorized Distributor of Mirage, Shark Fin, Kenchii, Kansai, Blue Ribbon & Dirty Dog Shears

 Member of the American Sharpening Institute

 One of the best parts of my services, if you need them, I can provide you with excellent quality loaner shears for you to use while I sharpen yours.
-I know that shears are a very personal thing, and you don't like to be without them for any length of time, and I can understand that.
-For that reason, I have gone to the expense of purchasing some excellent quality shears for use to use as loaner shears while I sharpen yours, I want you to be 100% satisfied with the service I provide you from the start.
+I understand that shears are a very personal thing, and you don't like to be without them for any length of time.
+For that reason, I have gone the extra mile and have some excellent quality shears for use to use as loaner shears while I sharpen yours.
+I want you to be 100% satisfied with the service I provide you from the start.
 That is how I build my business.

-Dull Knives?
-Whether you are a homemaker, a chef, a hunter, a carpenter, a carpet layer, or you use a knife like my wife does, as a pry bar, a good edge on your knife is important.
+Whether you are a homemaker, a chef, a hunter, a carpenter, a carpet layer, a good edge on your knife is important.
 Nobody likes taking out a knife and having it be so dull it is useless.
-I have found that most people don't even realize what it is like to use knives that are nice and sharp, because they just take sharpening them for granted.
+I have found that most people don't even realize what it is like to use knives that are nice and sharp.

 Different blades require different angles, different stones and even tools to put an edge on them.
-For most knives, I use a slow water cooled stone on a wheel.
+For most knives, I use a slow water-cooled stone on a wheel.
 Ceramic blades need to be done using diamond coated equipment, while other knives require using an oil stone method.
-Each has its own benefit for the knife in question.
+Each method has its own benefit for the knife in question